 With a background in medical ethics and having received training from the National Autistic Society, Lisa is regularly instructed to defend those who are suffering from mental health difficulties, including those who are ‘Pritchard unfit’.
-She is highly recognised for her skillful handling of cases involving young and vulnerable defendants and has experience of cross examining Consultant psychiatrists, working with intermediaries, and has secured the acquittal of defendants in cases involving automatism.
+She is highly recognised for her skilful handling of cases involving young and vulnerable defendants and is experienced in examining Consultant psychiatrists and working with intermediaries.

 Lisa appears in contested confiscation hearings and civil proceedings for the detention and forfeiture of seized cash.
 She is also a highly regarded member of the Nursing & Midwifery/ Regulatory Team.
-She appears before disciplinary tribunals, on behalf of midwives, social workers and other professionals and has trained a number of solicitors on regulatory law and procedure.
+She appears before disciplinary tribunals, on behalf of midwives, social workers and other professionals and has trained solicitors on regulatory law and procedure.

-She is Chair of the Association of Women Barristers and has published a number of legal articles, including in the Times (see below).
+She is Vice President of the Association of Women Barristers and has published a number of legal articles, including in the Times (see below).

 - Key Appellate Cases